Melnikov theory for two-dimensional manifolds in three-dimensional flows: Application to Hill's spherical vortex

 We can use the expressions for $ \vec{r}^{u,s} $ as before, but with this modification, to numerically approximate the perturbed stable and unstable manifolds when $ \epsilon = 0.1 $.
 Once again, we use the perturbation $ \vec{g} $ as given in (\ref{eq:gr}).
 The perturbed unstable (red) and stable (blue) manifolds at time $ t = 1 $ are shown in Fig.~\ref{fig:swirl_manifolds}.
-We need to choose $p$ values carefully as these approximations for perturbed unstable and stable manifolds do not valid near the perturbed fixed points $\vec{b}_\eps(t)$ and $\vec{a}_\eps(t)$ respectively.
+We need to choose $p$ values carefully as these approximations for perturbed unstable and stable manifolds lose validity near the perturbed hyperbolic trajectory locations $\vec{b}_\eps(t)$ and $\vec{a}_\eps(t)$ respectively.

 The Melnikov function for this choice of $ g_r $ is

 where $ A $ and $ B $ are the values of the two improper integrals, which evaluate respectively to

 Consequently, at a fixed time $ t $, simple zeros of $ M $ occur along the collection of $ (p,\alpha) $ curves given by